 Eagle Scout Checklist

-The following information is intended to help guide you through the paperwork and other details associated with completing the requirements for Eagle Scout rank as a member of Troop 765.
+The following information is intended to help guide you through the paperwork and other details associated with completing the requirements for the rank of Eagle Scout.
 By understanding the procedures and anticipating the necessary timelines, you can avoid "surprises," particularly for older scouts.
 All requirements must be completed prior to your 18th birthday.

-Upon attaining the rank of Life Scout, the Scoutmaster will present you with a copy of the Eagle Scout Rank Application and Eagle Scout Leadership Service Project Workbook.
+Upon attaining the rank of Life Scout, the Scoutmaster will present you with a copy of the Eagle Scout Leadership Service Project Workbook.

-(Take time to familiarize yourself with the requirements in the application and the information in the workbook, especially on the inside front and back covers.)
+(Take time to familiarize yourself with the information in the workbook, especially on the inside front and back covers.)

 You are responsible for satisfactorily completing all of the requirements, but the Scoutmaster and other adult leaders, as well as the troop committee are eager to assist you as necessary.
 Let your parents/guardians know about the process, too, so they can support you as you finish the last steps on your trail to Eagle.